nikitavoloboev/build-to-learn/README.md

 I then use [VS Code CodeRunner](https://github.com/formulahendry/vscode-code-runner) extension to quickly run code in those specific files.
 Makes prototyping ideas and libraries a breeze.

 I use a [Trello board](https://trello.com/b/alB1ryRP) (left column) to track ideas for small projects I want to build.
-I have [another board](https://trello.com/b/alB1ryRP) for tracking ideas I actually wish existed & I can use. includes bigger ideas I want to build out.
+I have [another board](https://trello.com/b/alB1ryRP) for tracking ideas I actually wish existed & I can use.
+Includes bigger ideas I want to build out.

 ## Puzzles